PhinehasNarh/USB_controller/README.md

 - CLI mode
 - Encrypt logs

+*I know this tool is going to be really sick with this improvements available with it, surely I'll get to it soon.
+Stay tuned!*

 ## Disclaimer
 This tool is intended for educational and security purposes only.
 The author is not responsible for any misuse or damage caused by this script.